suranjit231/suranjit231/README.md

 ### Hi there, I'm Suranjit! 👋

-I'm an aspiring web developer specialized in backend using Node.js, Express, and MongoDB.
-I'm proficient in creating robust backend systems and currently expanding my skills to full-stack development
+I'm an aspiring full-stack developer specializing in Node.js, Express, and MongoDB.
+I'm proficient in creating robust backend systems and equally skilled in frontend technologies like React and Redux, continuously expanding my expertise in full-stack development.

 🌱 I’m currently learning full-stack development.